SAP/business-document-processing/doc_inf_ext_exercises/README.md

 ## Exercise 2 - Upload documents for Extraction using UI Application

-Following step will guide you on how to use Document Information Extraction Service UI to extract information from Invoices and Payment Advices.

 **Please make sure you have downloaded the [data.zip](https://github.com/SAP/business-document-processing/raw/main/doc_inf_ext_exercises/data.zip) folder which contains the test documents and unzipped it.**

+The following steps will guide you on how to use Document Information Extraction Service UI to extract information from Invoices and Payment Advices.

 1. In the top right, click + (Upload a new document) and choose all the pdf documents in [data/invoice](/data/Invoice) folder
    <br>![](/doc_inf_ext_exercises/images/02_02_1.png)